 There are three specific transition points in the internship process Lyon’s teacher education program - Pre-Admission, Admission to Internship, and Exit from Program.

 Students wishing to begin the junior-level practicum sequence must provide documentation of a 2.75 cumulative GPA from Lyon or a transfer institution prior to enrolling in Practicum I. Students who do not have the requisite GPA must get permission from the instructor and the Director of Teacher Education in order to enroll in a practicum course.
-Practicum students should declare a major or concentration in Education upon enrolling in Practicum I.
+Practicum students should declare a major in Education upon enrolling in Practicum I.

 Candidates for the student teaching internship must apply for admission during the semester immediately preceding the proposed placement.
 Candidates will be required to submit evidence of their preparedness for the internship and to sit for an interview with members of LATEC (Liberal Arts Teacher Education Committee) following submission of the required documentation.